Will you be travelling somewhere in East Africa soon and are wondering where to stay while you are there?

 - Sarova Stanley – Located at the heart of Nairobi’s central business district, the Sarova Stanley offers you a way to really get a feel of the pulse of Nairobi.
 A historical hotel closely tied to the origins of Nairobi as a city (the hotel has existed since 1902 and was Nairobi’s first luxury hotel), the Sarova Stanley offers a lot of old-world charm but also everything you would expect from a modern-day 5-star hotel.
 Despite it being so centrally located in noisy Nairobi, the silence achieved in the luxuriously decorated rooms is amazing!
 I had one of the best night’s sleep of my LIFE(!) at the Sarova Stanley.

-- Sarova Panfric – Located right outside Nairobi’s central business district, the Sarova Panafric (which has been undergoing renovations for a seemingly long time) offers what you can expect from any standard business hotel.
+- Sarova Panfric – Located right outside Nairobi’s central business district, the Sarova Panafric (which has been undergoing renovations for a seemingly long time) offers what you would expect from any standard business hotel.
 The rooms are clean and the beds comfortable.
 The Sarova Panafric is less expensive than the three offerings further up this list.
 My favorite part of the hotel is the balcony of its Flame Tree Restaurant, which I’ve frequented often over the years, even when not staying at Panafric.
 They serve a mean quick business lunch!

 - Fairview Hotel – When I first stayed at the Fairview Hotel in the ’90s, I made a mental note never to do so again.
 A decade—and a beautiful renovation—later, Fairview Hotel became one of my preferred places for a workday lunch.
 Beautiful gardens and several noteworthy eateries to choose from are some of the things that you can expect to find at the Fairview Hotel.
 You’ll also find cozy spaces and a general feel of historic-meets-contemporary.
 The one thing that bothers me at the Fairview Hotel, though, is the heightened security—the hotel is located opposite the Israeli embassy.
 Still, if terrorist attacks while travelling are something you worry about, then this could easily be one of the safest places in Nairobi.